psholtz/MIT-6.087/Section-2/exercise2-04.md

 y >>= x & 0x2 && z;
 ```

-Perhaps the most stranglest looking operator in this expression is >>=, which in fact is simply the bitwise right operator with assignment.
+Perhaps the most strangest looking operator in this expression is >>=, which in fact is simply the bitwise right operator with assignment.
 Knowing that, we will evaluate the right-hand side of the expression, shift the answer bitwise by that value to the right, and store the resulting value in y.

 We expect that only the value of y will be changed, and that the values of x and z will remain as they are.